Clinical-Pharmacy-Saarland-University/PKSimulator/README.md

 ## PKSimulator
-Educational Shiny application for simple pharmacokinetic simulations from the Clinical Pharmacy department of Saarland Univerity.
+Educational Shiny application for simple pharmacokinetic simulations from the Clinical Pharmacy department of Saarland University.

 ### Status
 The application is currently under active development.